mt98/Immune-signature-MIBC/README.md

 # Immune-signature-MIBC
- Transcriptomic interferon associated signature which predicted response to immunotherapy  in muscle invasive bladder.
+Scripts associated with developing gene signature which predicted response to immunotherapy  in muscle invasive bladder.
 The signature was developed using gene co-expression networks followed by nearest centroid approach.